 - Always apply a high factor broad spectrum SPF to treated areas throughout the course of treatment

 - Avoid exfoliating products and treatments on treated areas for at least 1 week

-- Use Australian Body Care lotion to soothe and hydrate skin as required during the course of treatment
+- Use Australian Body Care Tea Tree Lotion to soothe and hydrate skin as required during the course of treatment

 Can I get laser hair removal treatment on the NHS?

 In the majority of cases laser hair removal is considered a cosmetic treatment by the NHS and therefore treatment will not be provided.
 However, we are happy to take referrals from GPs and specialists.
 The lasers we use at Beyond Skin in Belfast are of medical grade and our clinic is registered with the RQIA as a private hospital.